ds5110/git-intro/README.md

 A demo repository for assignment submission.

-## updating a repo
+## update a repo

-First clone it.
+First clone it:

 ```
 git clone <url from the github.com GUI>
 ```

-Then work on stuff locally and update it.
+Then work on stuff locally and update it:

 ```
 git add .